FuelEU Maritime

 FuelEU Maritime is an EU regulation aimed at reducing greenhouse gas emissions in the shipping industry, supporting the goal of climate neutrality by 2050.

 Unlike the EU Emissions Trading System (EU ETS) which targets overall CO2 emissions, FuelEU focuses specifically on the environmental performance of the fuel itself.
-This means that simply improving energy efficiency is not enough to comply with the regulation.
+This means that simply improving energy efficiency is not enough to comply with the regulations.

 How do Ship Owners Comply to FuelEU?